 Flame barriers became commonplace after fire marshals reported more individuals died or were injured from mattresses or upholstered furniture catching fire than any other type of fire.

 This smart move, however, quickly became problematic for sleepers.
-Flame retardant chemicals, such as PBDEs and Tris, can off-gas and cause reactions or negative side-effects.
+Chemical fire retardants, such as PBDEs and Tris, can off-gas and cause reactions or negative side-effects.

 In fact, Target, Wal-Mart and Babies R Us were sued in 2013 due to undisclosed Tris flame retardants in baby mattresses.

 The founders of Purple were aware of this issue when they began inventing the perfect bed.
-The goal was to use a flame barrier that would protect customers in the event a fire occurs without harming them on a day-to-day basis.
+The goal was to use a flame barrier that would protect customers in the event a fire occurs without using flame retardants that could harm them on a day-to-day basis.

-- Latex allergies are somewhat common.
-Many experience a reaction with latex gloves or or other protective products, but what about latex mattresses?
+Latex allergies are somewhat common.
+Many experience a reaction with latex gloves, latex balloons, or other protective products made of latex, but what about latex mattresses?

-- Latex mattresses have somewhat recently made their mark on the bed industry.
+Latex mattresses, especially dunlop latex and synthetic latex, have somewhat recently made their mark on the bed industry.
 Many latex mattress companies claim the proteins responsible for causing a reaction to latex have been washed out of their mattresses.
 Studies have confirmed most proteins in latex extract are not present in mattresses, so those claims may be true, however, the proteins are not completely gone.

-Depending on the mattress company and their processes, one study showed that the remaining proteins were equal to or more than the amount in latex gloves.
+Depending on the latex mattress company and their latex processes, one study showed that the remaining proteins were equal to or more than the amount in latex gloves, which means this might not be the mattress type for you if you have a latex allergy.

 Although few cases of adverse reactions to latex mattresses have been reported, it’s still worth doing ample research about the levels of proteins and processes used by latex mattress companies.

-- Cotton: In the agriculture industry, cotton is known as one of the worse materials for humans because it’s one of the most heavily sprayed crops.
-When shopping for a mattress, pay close attention to the materials in the cover on the mattress.
+In the agriculture industry, cotton is known as one of the worst materials for humans because it’s heavily sprayed with more chemicals than most crops.
+When shopping for a non-toxic mattress, pay close attention to the materials in the cover on the mattress.

 Purple created its own patent-pending cover to make it the most comfortable, safe, and sleek cover on any bed in the market (without cotton!)

-- Dust Mites!
 Perhaps the largest offender when it comes to mattresses is dust mites.
 Prepare to be grossed out: Dust mites are microscopic creatures that live in pillows, mattresses, blankets, carpets, and other soft materials.
 It’s their waste and body fragments that some people are allergic to, in various degrees of severity.
-Although dust mites are a fact of life, studies have shown that foam mattresses and spring mattresses are the most susceptible to dust mites.
+Although dust mites are a fact of life, studies have shown that the foam mattress and the spring mattress types are the most susceptible to dust mites.

-Purple’s flame barrier is free of dangerous chemicals and is an extra barrier, in addition to the cover, between people and the non-toxic plastic powder coating we use to prepare our beds for packaging.
+Purple’s flame barrier is free of dangerous, toxic chemicals and is an extra barrier, in addition to the cover, between people and the non-toxic plastic powder coating we use to prepare our beds for packaging.

 Purple’s Hyper-Elastic Polymer™ material is a natural dust mite deterrent and is hypoallergenic, along with our foam and cover.
 And we never use latex with any of our products.

 Purple has taken every measure to produce clean, non-toxic products for you to live your life on.
-Compared to many of the mattresses you see today, Purple has less evidence of potential adverse effects than almost any other technology or material on the market.
+Compared to many of the mattresses from other mattress brands you see today, Purple has less evidence of potential adverse effects than almost any other technology or material on the market.

 Purple’s mission is to help people feel better.
-We try to achieve this in several ways: through our ridiculously comfortable Hyper-Elastic Polymer™ technology, through our knee-slapping videos, and through our commitment to living healthier, happier lives.
+We try to achieve this in several ways: through our ridiculously comfortable Hyper-Elastic Polymer™ technology, through our high-quality polyurethane foam, through our knee-slapping videos, and through our commitment to living healthier, happier lives.

 Which is why we committed at the very beginning to produce safe products that help people feel better, not worse.